Six Figure Moms

 And in the summer with all the Texas heat, this is a great way to enjoy a delicious summery food without heating up the oven.

 Brace yourself.
 This is beyond simple.
-And like most of the recipes I share here, this doubles easily when feeding a large family.
+And like most of the Chicken Recipes I share here, this doubles easily when feeding a large family.

 Ingredients: